 In February, the color red is associated with Valentine’s day.
 During this time of year, many people will change their porch lights to red in order to be festive for this holiday.

 Red is a color associated with Halloween and all of its ghouls and goblins.
-While it may not be a superstition to put up red lights, many people will still light their porch in this color to celebrate the holiday.
+While it may not be a superstition to put up red lights, many people will still light their porches in this color to celebrate the holiday.

 May 4th is International Firefighters Day.
 The National Fallen Firefighters Foundation created the shine your light campaign which encourages people to show their support in celebrating the hard work that firefighters do.

 One way they ask people to show support is by changing their porch lights to red on May 4th.

 Many people choose to do this year-round to show others that they are in support of firefighters and all the sacrifices they make.